Esper89/Subnautica-TerrainPatcher/README.md

 might be considered a derivative work.
 To avoid any possible copyright issues, if your mod isn't licensed under the GNU AGPL, you should avoid referencing `TerrainPatcher.dll` or otherwise interacting with Terrain Patcher directly.
-Patches can still be loaded without referencing Terrain Patcher by distributing them alongside your mod.
+Patches can still be loaded without referencing Terrain Patcher by distributing them alongside your mod as separate `.optoctreepatch` files.

 ## Patch Format